 Your L.A.
 Car Accident Claim

 People who register their cars in California are required to have car insurance, so if you're in a car accident in L.A., chances are you'll be dealing with an insurer.
 After you put in a car insurance claim with the appropriate insurance company, a claims adjuster will determine fault in the accident.
 If a person admitted fault to the insurance company, the claims adjuster will factor that statement in.

 The insurance company will then either deny your claim or offer a settlement based on the insurance policy and the fault of the parties involved.
 FindLaw's article Insurance Claims After an Accident: The Basics can give you more information about the claims process.
 If you're dissatisfied with the way the insurer has handled your claim, consider filing a complaint with the California Department of Insurance.

 If you've tried to settle a dispute over your losses with the person responsible or with an insurance company, and you think that it's time to file a lawsuit, it may be a good idea to meet with an attorney about your case.
 If you're planning on filing a claim without the help of an attorney, or if you want more information about local courthouse resources, visit our Los Angeles Courthouses page.

 Getting into a fender bender on the 405 or anywhere else can be a huge hassle.
 While you may try to settle a dispute informally, that doesn't always work out.
 Your best bet is to learn more about your rights and ability to collect damages from the party at fault.
-A good first step in this process is to speak with a qualified personal injury attorney in California for a free initial claim review.
+A good first step in this process is to speak with a qualified personal injury attorney in California.

 Contact a qualified attorney.